 This includes an inspection programme to identify and remediate land which is causing an unacceptable risk to human health or the wider environment.

 The public register of contaminated land

-Basingstoke & Deane Borough Council is required under Section 78R of Part IIA of the Environmental Protection Act 1990 to maintain a Public Register of Contaminated Land that holds certain prescribed information.
+We are required under section 78R of Part IIA of the Environmental Protection Act 1990 to maintain a public register of all regulatory action that has been undertaken in respect to the remediation of contaminated land.
 A register entry will be created when one of the following happens: